FierceEagle/fierceeagle.github.io/index.md

 {% include Map_Factory_Representativness.html %}

 Representativeness allows us to look into the interrelationships that cause an area to have a high representativeness and thus many Tesco Customers, or rather loyalty card holding customers.
-Looking into the Spearman correlation, statistically significant correlation between representativeness and socio-economic factors can be observed for multiple groups, both positivity and negatively:
+Looking into the Spearman correlation, statistically significant correlation between representativeness and socio-economic factors can be observed for multiple groups, both positively and negatively:

 {% include Correlation_Representativness_Norm_White.html %}